2series/cyber-labs-2series/SECURITY.md

 - **Non-Disclosure**: We ask that you do not disclose the vulnerability to the public or any third party until we have resolved the issue.
 - **Coordination**: We may request additional information or assistance in verifying the vulnerability and its impact.
 - **Acknowledgement**: We will credit you in our security advisories unless you prefer to remain anonymous.
+- **Bug Bounty**: Eligible reports may receive a reward as part of our bug bounty program. // Add details if applicable

 ## Security Measures